robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ![images/preview.png](images/preview.png)

+Within this preview area, there are a few actions you can now take to customize the views:

-Click on the plus icon in the bottom left corner of the preview to add other device types.
+* Click on the plus icon in the bottom left corner of the preview to add other device types.

-Select a device and click the rotate button at the bottom of its frame to switch between portrait and landscape.
+* Select a device and click the rotate button at the bottom of its frame to switch between portrait and landscape.

-Delete a device by selecting it and then pressing the delete key.
+* Delete a device by selecting it and then pressing the delete key.

 > NOTE: Previews are nice while iterating on your UI, but you should always test on a simulator or device.
 To run the app on a simulator or device, switch back to the Java IDE and run it from there.
-Running your app via Xcode is not supported.
+Launching your app via Xcode is not supported.

 ### Applying basic auto-layout constraints

 Our app doesn't look great in the preview because the constraints on the UI views are not what we want.
 Let's try to fix this.

 Interface Builder helps you design UIs for different screen sizes via auto-layout.
-Auto-layout uses __contraints__ to size and position UI views.
-A constraint puts the position and/or size of a UI view in relation to something else.
-This can be the view's content, another UI view to which it should be placed relatively to, and so on.
+Auto-layout uses __constraints__ to size and position UI views.
+A constraint puts the position and/or size of a UI view in relation to other elements or the scene itself.

-Before applying contraints, let's define what our scene should look like:
+Before applying constraints, let's define what our scene should look like:

 * The `Click Me!` button should be centered vertically and horizontally.
 * The text field should be centered horizontally.
 It's left and right edges should be pinned to the left and right edges of the super view (which stretches the whole screen), with some spacing.
 It should also be placed relative to the top of the button, again with some spacing.